 Please email the nomination form and supporting documentation to:

 Chicago, IL 60603-6225

 Phone: (312) 205-8012

 Fax: (312) 205-8013

 (Please include Email Subject Line: AALL Distinguished Lectureship)

 The award shall be presented during the AALL Annual Meeting, and it will be given in name of the Association.
-The recipient will receive a plaque and a $500 cash prize.
 The timing of the lecture at the annual meeting will be determined by the AALL Annual Meeting Program Committee.

 2014: Richard Danner, Rufty Research Professor of Law & Senior Associate Dean for Information Services, Duke University, Durham, NC.
 Lecture Presented at 2014 AALL Annual Meeting: What We Know and How We Think About It

 2013: Michael G. Chiorazzi, Director and Professor of Law, University of Arizona, James E Rogers College of Law, Tucson, AZ.
 Lecture Presented at 2013 AALL Annual Meeting: Training the Next Generation of Law Librarians — The Past as Prologue

 2012: Anne Klinefelter, Director of the Law Library and Associate Professor of Law, Kathrine R. Everett Law Library, University of North Carolina School of Law, Chapel Hill, NC.
 Lecture Presented at 2012 AALL Annual Meeting: Should Librarians Retire the Privacy Ethic?